Connecting pedagogy and community

 As an educational component, the galleries provide space for a diverse array of shows that elevate multiple disciplines and meaningful queries.
 Several are dedicated primarily to student and faculty produced projects, offering space to connect with peers and develop valuable presentation, curation, and marketing skills in preparation for their professional futures.

 The galleries host exhibition openings, book signings, town hall–style discussions, lectures, and more.
 Come experience art, design, architecture, and writing happening at CCA; engage in contemporary art discussions; and witness the dynamic work of influential visiting artists, including Wattis Institute’s Capp Street Project artist in residence.

-Our galleries are currently open to CCA students, staff, and faculty with proof of vaccination, and face masks are required at all times.
-Please email [email protected] to arrange class visits.
-CCA galleries are currently closed to the public due to COVID–19.
-View our vaccine requirements for fall 2021.
+Our galleries are currently open to the public with proof of vaccination.
+Face masks are required at all times.
 View each gallery’s hours and admission details below.

 Interdisciplinary talent on view

 CCA galleries support learning that builds bridges between theory and practice by showcasing work by acclaimed and emerging artists and by connecting CCA and the public with opportunities for direct involvement and exchange with the discourses of art today.
 The Hubbell Street Galleries opened in 2016 to serve as a bridge between CCA and the local community.
 With art shows and projects often led by faculty or student curators, these teaching galleries engage the exhibition process for research, learning, and community engagement.